dusty-nv/jetson-inference/docs/detectnet-console-2.md

 # Locating Object Coordinates using DetectNet
 The previous image recognition examples output class probabilities representing the entire input image.
 The second deep learning capability we're highlighting in this tutorial is **object detection**, and finding where in the frame various objects are located by extracting their bounding boxes.
 Unlike image recognition, object detection networks are capable of detecting multiple independent objects per frame.

-The `detectNet` object for accepts as input a 2D image, and outputs a list of coordinates of the detected bounding boxes along with their confidence values.  `detectNet` is available to use from [Python](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#detectNet) and [C++](../detectNet.h).
-Various detection networks are included, see below for models available for download.
+The `detectNet` object accepts an image as input, and outputs a list of coordinates of the detected bounding boxes along with their confidence values.  `detectNet` is available to use from [Python](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#detectNet) and [C++](../detectNet.h).
+See [below](#pretrained-detection-models-available) for various pre-trained detection models available for download.

 As examples of using `detectNet` we provide versions of a command-line interface for C++ and Python: